 Coronavirus: Maharashtra bans all public gatherings, restricts timings of malls, restaurants

-The new guidelines issued by the government will be applicable from Saturday itself.

 The Maharashtra government on Saturday imposed a ban on all social gatherings in the state due to a surge in coronavirus cases, PTI reported.

+Shortly after, Maharashtra recorded 35,726 new coronavirus cases, according to ANI.
+The state recorded 166 deaths, which is the highest since October.
+The toll jumped to 54,073.
+Mumbai alone accounts for 6,123 infections – the highest ever one-day rise.
+The city’s overall tally rose to 3,91,751.

 In an official order, the government said that restaurants, cinema halls, gardens and malls will remain shut between 8 pm to 7 am from Saturday night.
 People will also not be allowed to visit beaches during this period.

 People violating the norms related to public places will be fined Rs 1,000, while those not wearing masks will be penalised Rs 500, the order said.
 Those found spitting in public places will also be fined Rs 1,000.